czbiohub/covidtracker_notes/submission_rejection/README.md

 **2. Submitter performs QC and confirms the frameshift to be a true frameshift.
 The sequences are then released with tag “frameshift confirmed”.**

 **3. Submitter is unable to check whether this is a bioinformatics artefact or a real frameshift, and choses to proceed with release of submission to global database.
-The sequences are released with a tag “frameshift not confirmed” **
+The sequences are released with a tag “frameshift not confirmed”.**

 GISAID’s data curation protocols do **not** permit the rejection of sequences with frameshifts.
 In the event where the frameshift cannot be confirmed by the submitter, the sequences can be released on EpiCoV with a “frameshift not confirmed” tag.